PacoReinaCampo/PU-RISCV/doc/isa/markdown/architecture/notation.md

 | `f(x...)`     | `f(x...)`     | `n`     | `Function Call`         | `f(x...)`    |
 | `inf`         | `inf`         | `0`     | `Infinity`              | `\infty`     |
 : Notation

+The notation table provides a guide to the symbols, abbreviations, and conventions used in the RISC-V ISA documentation for clarity and consistency.